ak-laivann/videocontroller/README.md

-# Youtube Ad Skipper
+# Video Controller

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## What this App is about?

-This repository can be used in chrome extensions to skip the unskippable ads.
-All I do is increase the playback rate of the video element tremendously, that it looks like it just got skipped.
-You guys can clone this repository and then use the dist folder in load unpacked section of google chrome extension to use it yourself.
+This repository can be used in chrome extensions to control all videos that come under video element.

 This is a project to enhance my portfolio.